Mahāprajña: Disciplines of monkhood

 Mahapragya took five major vows as a part of initiation to monkhood at the age of ten.
 These Mahavrata are non-violence (Ahimsa), truth (Satya), non-stealing (Asteya), Chastity/Celibacy (Brahmacharya), and non-possession/non-attachment (Aparigraha).
 As a Jain Muni (monk), he traveled only on foot and could not make use of a vehicle unless and until he was incapable of walking.
 He did not eat or drink after sunset and before sunrise.
 He did not cook food but had to go out for alms.
 He accepted only vegetarian food.
 He did not own a house.
 He could not stay in a single place for long periods.
 He constantly had to change places and could only move into a house with the owner's permission.
 He did not possess any thing except for few basic items like clothes and a bowl for alms.

 Writing

 Mahapragya started writing when he was 22 and did not cease until his death.
 He authored more than 300 books.
-These works deal with meditation and spirituality, the mind, the human psyche and its traits, the roots of emotions and their manifestation through behaviour, Mantra saadhana, Yoga, Anekantavada, Non violence, and Jain philosophy and history..
-His main achievement was in bringing together the Jain concepts of karma and human behavior with the findings of modern biology in areas such as genetics, DNA, hormones and the endocrine system.